-The purpose of SGG is to nurture Sustainability Governance knowledge.
+The purpose of the Sustainability Governance Group is to nurture knowledge on sustainability governance.
 This is accomplished principally by developing and supporting research, publication and dissemination focused on the governance of sustainability in a variety of global contexts.
-These activities may extend to sustainability education, fundraising, as well as outreach and engagement with policy and practice.
+These activities may extend to sustainability education, fundraising, as well as outreach and egagement with policy and practice.

-Areas of expertise span a broad range of fields, yet JSGG’s shared interests lie at the intersection of the economic with the social and/or environmental.
-Particular strengths include governance and sustainability as related to global value chains, corporate social responsibility (CSR), development, public and private regulation, human rights, power and justice, international business and the SDGs.
+Reflecting the imperatives for interdisciplinary approaches to sustainability, our areas of expertise span a broad range of fields from Corporate Social Responsibility (CSR) to international development.
+SGG’s shared interests lie at the intersection of the economic with the social and/or environmental.
+Particular strengths include governance and sustainability as related to global value chains, CSR, development, public and private regulation, human rights, power and justice, human development and capabilities, international business and the SDGs.
 Within these topics, research explores different approaches to governance; tensions and trade-offs; impacts, both intended and unintended; differing perspectives and viewpoints; and multi-level impacts (micro-meso-macro) of governance and their interactions.

 By governance, we refer to how sustainability is governed and organized.
 This focus includes particular attention to: